Items filtered by date: August 2025

 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions please feel free to contact our office located in Waldorf, MD .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Waldorf, MD .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.